SeTSeR/setser.github.io/_posts/2018-07-12-building-a-compiler.md

 ## Build system
 As project structure is defined, it's time to talk about program building process.
 It goes through several stages:
 1. The compiler should be built.
-2. The compiler should generate from the input file the assembly listing, which is compiled to an object file.
+2. The compiler should generate from the input file the assembly listing which is compiled to an object file.
-3. The solver should be built from sources using the module, built in step 2.
-This step can be made independent from first two steps, using dynamic linking.
+3. The solver should be built from sources using the module built in step 2.
+This step can be made independent from first two steps using dynamic linking.

 Let's look at Makefile, which lets us to perform these tasks:
 ```Makefile